History of the General Library

 The card catalog was also introduced by Dewey and shares the advantages that entries for new books can be interfiled in proper order among the old.
 Two card catalogs were started in 1883, one for authors and titles and one for subjects.
 Many of the small handwritten cards for the author-title catalog made under Dewey's tenure are still in the catalog today.
 Full-size (7.5 x 12.5 cm) cards were not used in the catalog until 1911.

 The subject catalog was originally arranged by Decimal Classification (with multiple entries for each book) but was changed to a "dictionary" alphabetical arrangement after Dewey left, about 1890.
 The classed subject catalog was once again a question of indirect reference; readers would use the printed Relativ [sic] Index to look up their subject words and find what number to look under in the classed catalog.
 Once again, while a single level of reference-- looking up the subject words right in the catalog-- seems simpler, it is not.
-Because natural languages contain a lot of homonyms and other equivalent ways of saying the same thing, the dictionary subject catalog has to use a set of standard subject terms that is almost as difficult as call numbers, and well-informed readers still start out using the printed L.C.
+Because natural languages contain many ways of referring to the same thing (movies, film, cinema, motion pictures), the dictionary subject catalog has to use a set of standard subject terms that is almost as difficult as call numbers, and well-informed readers still start out using the printed L.C.
 Subject Headings to figure out what to look under in the catalog, instead of a Relativ Index.

 Dewey also started a shelflist, but in a looseleaf book.
 A shelflist is a catalog in shelf order-- that is, call number order-- used for inventory and to prevent duplication of book numbers during cataloging.
 The shelflist was converted to a card catalog in 1904-05, when all the entries were transferred to typewritten "halfcards" (5 x 12.5 cm).
 Many of those original cards have very brief information.
 Finally, in 1939, five years after the move to Butler, full-size cards became standard in the shelflist.